Bucket List: Best Places to Visit in Kandy, Sri Lanka

 Going up to the third floor, that’s where you can enjoy the taste of tea in the café.
 On the last floor, you can admire mountain ranges that can be viewed with a mounted telescope.

 13. Visit the Historic Three-Temple Loop of Kandy

 Sri Lanka has stunning museums and villages.
 They also have the Three-temple Loop, which is the most exciting place to visit.
 The Three Temple Loop is named after the three temples called Embekke, Lankathilake, and Gadaladeniya, just a few steps away from each other.

-Each temple has a lot of historical information of the ancient kingdom’s era, carved mostly in stone.
+Each temple has a lot of historical information about the ancient kingdom’s era, carved mostly in stone.

 14. Hike to Alagalla Mountain Range

-The Alagalla Mountain Range is also referred to as the “Potato Mountain” because of the potato-shaped rock and translates to “Tuber rock.”
+The Alagalla Mountain Range is also referred to as the “Potato Mountain” because of the potato-shaped rock which translates to “Tuber rock.”

-It is located at a 3,740-foot peak that inspires hikers to conquer and stand on its summit.
+It is located at a 3,740-foot peak, inspiring hikers to conquer and stand on its summit.

 15. Ride the Kandy to Ella Train